noharalab/zero-pde/README.md

 Replace `your_name` with your actual name or a preferred identifier.

+### 3. Save your Processing sketches

-3. Save your Processing sketches (`.pde` files) in your directory
+Save your Processing sketches (`.pde` files) in the directory you created in the previous step.

-4. Run your code
+### 4. Run your code

-- Using Processing Development Environment (PDE): Open your `.pde` file and click "Run" to execute your code.
+#### Using Processing Development Environment (PDE)

+1. Open your `.pde` file in PDE.
+2. Click "Run" to execute your code.

-- Using the Command Line: Navigate to the Processing installation directory and execute the following command.
+### Using the Command Line

+Navigate to the Processing installation directory and execute the following command:

 ```sh
 ./processing-java --sketch=/path/to/zero-pde/your_name/your_sketch --run